streamich/libreact/docs/MediaDeviceSensor.md

 ## `@withMediaDevices`

-Statefull component class decorator that injects `devices` prop into your component.
+Stateful component class decorator that injects `devices` prop into your component.

 ```js
 import {withMediaDevices} from 'libreact/lib/MediaDeviceSensor';